vatnz-dev/sops/docs/enroute/NAK.md

 If a sequencing conflict is to occur, NAK shall coordinate with WN TMA as to an ideal arrival order.

 NAK may clear aircraft direct to the STAR's WN TMA boundary fix without coordination, provided that they have been cleared to rejoin the STAR after that point.
-Aircraft may be cleared to track direct to a fix within WN TMA's boundary with co-ordination, subject to the same condition.
+Aircraft may be cleared to track direct to a fix within WN TMA's boundary with coordination, subject to the same condition.

 !!! hint "RTF for rejoining a STAR"
     **NAK**: *New Zealand 677, track direct RIPPA to rejoin the STAR.
 When ready descend A080*.

-    **Note**: As `RIPPA` sits within WN TMA's airspace, co-ordination would be required.
+    **Note**: As `RIPPA` sits within WN TMA's airspace, coordination would be required.

 ### NP TWR